DianeDrl/Capstone-Project-1/README.md

 - The file "Capstone Project 1 Final Report.pdf" reports the whole process including the problem statement, the data collection, a wrangling summary, an exploratory data analysis summary with visualization and inferential statistics & the results of the final analysis using machine learning.

 - The file "Capstone Project 1.ipynb" gathers all the code.

+- The file "Capstone Project 1_Presentation is a presentation of the project spread over a few slides.